 Students who maintain a 70% or above in all their courses will earn an incentive card.
-Any student that is assigned ISS or OSS will lose his or her incentive card during the following three-week cycle.
-It is the student's ACES advisor's responsibility to reclaim incentive cards that are revoked due to disciplinary action.
 Students, whose grades drop below a 70%, will lose their incentive card until their grades are above the 70% mark.
-Students may also lose their privilege time as a result of not meeting disciplinary policies (such as tardies).
+Students may also lose their privilege time as a result of not meeting disciplinary policies.
+They will be required to stay in their ACES class during 8th hour.
 This will be the discretion of the Principal or Asst.
 Principal.